SteveBarnett/Remixing/_thinking/traits.md

 - **It's reductive.** Behaviours and traits are usually the result of a complex web of causes and conditions.
 - **Framing as disorder.** Something being at the edges doesn't (necessarily) make it a disorder.
 Variation is the norm for humans.
 Divergent can have an implied value judgement in it.
 The idea that there's a right (or more right) way to be is a cultural construct.
     - **Treating it as a fixed condition / state.** "It's just what I'm like."
 Well, yes and no. Life is change.
 Neuroplasticity says our brains can (and do) change.
 Or: "I can't change."
 We change our behaviour all the time, depending on context.
 All our behaviours are learned over time, and can be (mostly) unlearned.
 But also: change does include some things staying the same.
+    - **It puts "can't" forward as an option.
+It can be used an excuse instead of a reason.** Things are fairly rarely "can't"s.
+They're more often, more truthfully, won't or don't want to or not aligned with my values.
+Sometimes something feels very difficult, or very awkward, or very upsetting.
+Those are okay reasons not to do something.
+But it's not the same as can't.
 - **Not giving the Inner Critic more to work with.** Either as a stick to hit me with, or something to use (disingenuously) as an excuse.
 - **Just me being ornery** and not wanting to be put in a box.